ec-jrc/GWB/docs/usage/index.rst

     includes all required IDL libraries and the source code of each module, stored in the folder: :code:`/opt/GWB/tools/source/`.
--   To list your current version of GWB, or to check for a potential new GWB version, please run the command:
+-   To list your current version of GWB, or to check for a potential new GWB version, please run the command :code:`GWB` or:

     .. code-block:: console

         $ GWB_check4updates

 -   Any distance or area measures are calculated in pixels.
-It is therefore crucial to use images in equal area projection.
+It is therefore crucial to use maps in equal area projection.
 Conversion to meters/hectares require knowing the pixel resolution.

 Available Commands